-Lebanon, a small country of 5 million, is host to over 1.5 million Syrian refugees.
+Lebanon, a small country of five million, is host to over 1.5 million Syrian refugees.

-The influx of refugees, coupled with economic, political, and social instability has strained Lebanon’s capacity to care for all these refugees.
-Through Tearfund and our partners, your gifts will help provide much needed medical care to thousands.
+The influx of refugees, coupled with economic, political, and social instability, has strained Lebanon’s capacity to care for all of these refugees.
+Through Tearfund and our partners, your gifts will help provide much-needed medical care to thousands.

-Lack of access to health services and education surrounding maternal health.
-COVID-19 along with the Beirut explosion, has magnified Lebanon’s economic and political challenges, making it increasingly difficult to operate.
-There has also been an increasing number of attempts to target Syrian refugees that expose refugee families to a greater risk of exploitation (including child labour) and poverty.
+Lebanon lacks access to health services and education surrounding maternal health.
+COVID-19 and the Beirut explosion have magnified Lebanon’s economic and political challenges.
+An increasing number of attempts to target Syrian refugees has exposed families to a greater risk of exploitation (including child labour) and poverty.

 - Location: Bekaa Valley, Lebanon